ex-jedi/beginner-javascript-tutorials/README.md

   const butts = document.querySelector('.butts');
   ```

-- Listeners basically do three things...
+- There are basically three steps...
   - Get something!
   - Listen for something!
   - Do something!